 q & A:

 Dolphin.
-They're smart, friendly and live in the ocean.
+They're smart, they love people and they live in the ocean.
 What more could you ask for?
-Disclaimer: I'm not really a cat person.

 Easy.
 Lean In by Sheryl Sandberg.
 It provides great insight into how to balance your work, personal life, goals & aspirations.
 It touches on all aspects of being a woman in Corporate America.
 It also helps that Sheryl is the ultimate #GirlBoss.